jacksund/simmate/tutorials/01_Installation.md

 ## Exploring Simmate's command-line

 Just like we used `conda --help` above, we can also ask for help with Simmate.
-Start with running the command `simmate --help` and you should see:
+Start with running the command `simmate --help` and you should see the following output:

 ```
 Usage: simmate [OPTIONS] COMMAND [ARGS]...